brewchetta/programming-challenge-quick-typer/README.md

 To make the game function properly, you'll need to build out a timer that counts down to zero.
 While the timer runs, the user is able to type words, however when it reaches zero the game ends.

 The `countdown-button` already has an event listener attached to it.
-When the button is clicked, hide the button and make the countdown clock visible.
-Set the countdown clock to display 20 (the number of seconds our user has to type as many words as they can).
+When the button is clicked you'll want to:

+- Hide the button and make the countdown clock visible

+- Set the countdown clock to display 20 (the number of seconds our user has to type as many words as they can)

-Additionally, you'll want to start the countdown with an interval using `setInterval` (be sure to look it up if you're shaky on the syntax!).
-For every second that passes, lower the count by one / display the updated count to the user.
+- Start the countdown with an interval using `setInterval` (be sure to look it up if you're shaky on the syntax!)

+The interval has some special behavior depending on whether it's counted down to zero or not.
+For every second that passes, lower the count by one and display the updated count to the user.

-When the interval reaches 0, clear the interval (or else it'll keep going ticking in the background!).
+Once the interval reaches 0, first clear the interval or else it'll keep going ticking in the background!
 Make the `countdown-button` visible again and the `typer-input` hidden.
-This way the user can't type anything else in but they're able to see all the words they've typed out!
+This way the user can't type anything else in but they're able to start the game over again!

 ## Additional details

 There are a few other optimizations we can make.
 The first is we can make it so the user immediately gets focused on the `typer-input` field when the `countdown-button` gets clicked.
 Look up how to focus an input if you're unsure how to do that!

-Additionally, when we click the button we should clear out the `completed-words` list so the user starts fresh every time.
+Additionally, when we click the button we should clear out the `completed-words` list so the user starts over fresh.

 Beyond that, what other fun features or polish can you think to add?